jidongbsu/cs333/labs/vpn/README.md

 # sudo route add -net google_network tun0
 ```

-Explanation: the first command is the same as the one you just typed in step 6.
+**Explanation**: the first command is the same as the one you just typed in step 6.
 In step 6, you ran it on VM2, which is the VPN server; in step 7, you run it on VM1, which is the VPN client; the second command says, any traffic goes to the google network should go through the network interface tun0.

 Step 9. now, in order to see the echo replies, we need to setup NAT on the VPN server, i.e., VM2.